New Report Claims There Are 20 Undisclosed Missile Sites In North Korea

 A new report is claiming that North Korea has as many as 20 undisclosed secret missile sites across the country.
 This report comes just after Donald Trump recently held a summit with North Korean officials to discuss the denuclearization process.
 Another summit is already scheduled for February — before these new allegations came to light.

 According to NBC News, the report comes from Beyond Parallel.
-The group was sponsored by defense think tank the Center for Strategic and International Studies (CSIS).
-Researchers discovered the Sino-ri Missile Operating Base about 130 miles north of Korean Demilitarized Zone.
+The group was sponsored by a defense think tank named Center for Strategic and International Studies (CSIS).
+Researchers discovered the Sino-ri Missile Operating Base about 130 miles north of the Korean Demilitarized Zone.
 It is the headquarters for the Korean People’s Army Strategic Rocket Forces missile brigade.
-Reports indicate that missiles are being constructed there that are capable of reaching Japan, South Korea, and Guam.
+Reports indicate that missiles being constructed there are capable of reaching Japan, South Korea, and Guam.

 North Korea has never confirmed the existence of this location — or the 19 others researchers claim to be spread throughout the country as well in various undisclosed spots.
 The base was not mentioned once during the conversations regarding denuclearization, and experts say that was no accident.